Organizational History

 EXPANDING OUR MISSION AND REACH

-In 2010, with a grant from The Laurence H. Tribe Charitable Trust, the DBA Association for Wholistic Maternal and Newborn Health (AWMNH) was established, with the same mission, but a different focus.
-Also this year, we received a 2-year grant from The California Community Foundation.
+In 2010, with a grant from The Laurence H. Tribe Charitable Trust, the DBA Association for Wholistic Maternal and Newborn Health (AWMNH) was established with the same mission but a different focus.

 By 2011, our mission had evolved and changed.
 However, we remained committed to promoting the Midwives Model of Care and integrating client-centered, wholistic maternity care into maternal health programs.
-We focused our outreach efforts to promote this model in clinics, hospitals and public health departments.
+We focused our outreach efforts on promoting this model in clinics, hospitals, and public health departments rather than building a midwifery school that would matriculate students.

 POLICY WORK TO IMPROVE MATERNITY CARE AND BIRTH OUTCOMES